aliyun/terraform-provider-alicloud/website/docs/r/security_group.html.markdown

 * `inner_access_policy` - (Optional, Available in 1.55.3+) Whether to allow both machines to access each other on all ports in the same security group.
 Valid values: ["Accept", "Drop"]
 * `tags` - (Optional) A mapping of tags to assign to the resource.

 Combining security group rules, the policy can define multiple application scenario.
 Default to true.
-It is valid from verison `1.7.2`.
+It is valid from version `1.7.2`.

 ## Attributes Reference